with Stephen Hammond

 2) Identify some simple programs - to help reflect the community.
 There are many simple things to be done, such as active recruiting or advertising to attract people from various communities and backgrounds.
 If you want more women in a male dominated workplace, then you can set up programs to give women more information about the skills required or help them through a maze that perhaps many men already know about.

 3) Educate employees - else the rumour mill will do it for you.
 And badly.
-Let employees know if you change criteria to get people in the door, be sure to spell it out.
+If you change criteria to get people in the door, let employees know.
+And be sure to spell it out.
 If nothing is changed, so there are still important standards, then let employees know that.
 Otherwise they'll assume all standards have been tossed out the window and the people being recruited are lesser candidates.